keift/cdn/docs/setup-zapret.md

 > # Unlock /etc/resolv.conf file if it is already locked
 > sudo chattr -i /etc/resolv.conf
 >
-> # Delete /etc/resolv.conf file in case it is set as symlink
+> # Delete the /etc/resolv.conf file as it may be set as a symlink
 > sudo rm -rf /etc/resolv.conf
 >
 > # Rewrite the /etc/resolv.conf file and specify that we will use Yandex DNS in it